devtee/batch-win-installer/README.md

-# batch-software-installer
+# batch-win-installer

-Batch Software Installer is a tool to help install and upgrade Windows software via a batch file and the use of two utilities
+Batch Win Installer is a tool to help install and upgrade Windows software via a batch file and the use of two utilities
 * Windows binary of GNU Wget (https://eternallybored.org/misc/wget/) used to retrieve files using http(s)
 * Windows binary of Xidel (https://github.com/benibela/xidel) a commandline tool to download and extract data from HTML pages